Working Group 2 - Waste & Illegal Pesticides

 Developed, scripted and produced by Rob de Rijck and colleagues, this short training animation is an excellent overview and summary of the WSR.
 It has been shared widely and received much praise and is available below.

-The Working Group, under the direction of its Chair Mr Rob de Rijck, and with full contribution from all of its members, recently provided a collated ENPE contribution to the recent EU Public Consultation on the Evaluation of the Waste Shipment Regulations.
+The Working Group, under the direction of its Chair Mr Rob de Rijck, and with full contribution from all of its members, provided a collated ENPE contribution to the recent EU Public Consultation on the Evaluation of the Waste Shipment Regulations.
 The multi-national composition of the group, together with its unique specialism, facilitated a comprehensive and truly pan-European response which we look forward to hearing more about in due course.
 The contribution is available as a pdf below.